wowy/pi-telemetry/README.md

 # pi-telemetry
-Gathers telemetry via CAN BUS, and sends over APRS
+Gathers telemetry via CAN BUS, and writes to a file.

+Eventually, this data will be transmitted via APRS using [Direwolf](https://github.com/wb2osz/direwolf).

 ## Requirements